unlock-protocol/unlock/unlock-protocol.com/blog/unlocking-smart-contracts.md

  - Unlock usage limits, such as defaulting to a free trial which enables 1 tx per day per account.
 Key owners unlock unlimited calls.
  - Unlock better odds, e.g. when rolling a DnD die key owners get +2 bonus on the roll.

-Here's a few [unlock-contract examples](https://github.com/HardlyDifficult/unlock-contracts) with both contracts and sample tests to help you get started.
+Here's a few [unlock-example-contracts](https://github.com/HardlyDifficult/unlock-example-contracts) with both contracts and sample tests to help you get started.

 Want to do this for your smart contract?
 Get in touch we’d love to help you set it up: hello@unlock-protocol.com